DhananjaySarathe/flatmate-settle/GUIDE.md

-# Split Pro - User Guide
+# ExpenseWaale - User Guide

-Welcome to **Split Pro**, your comprehensive expense splitting application!
+Welcome to **ExpenseWaale**, your comprehensive expense splitting application!
 This guide will help you understand and use all the features to manage shared expenses with your flatmates, friends, or any group.

 ## Table of Contents